 For this to work, you have to enable Automatic Downloads.
 Here’s how to do that on your iPhone or iPad:

-- Open Settings and tap App Store.
+- Open Settings, select Apps, and tap App Store.

-- Enable Apps under AUTOMATIC DOWNLOADS.
+- Toggle on App Downloads under AUTOMATIC DOWNLOADS.

-- Go back, and tap Music.
+- Go back and tap Music.

 - Now, enable Automatic Downloads.